-General Emergency Preparedness Responsibilities: The Vice Provost for Information Technology serves as the MDC Chief Information Officer and provides the vision and leadership for evaluation of short and long-range goals for all instructional and administrative technology needs of the College.
+General Emergency Preparedness Responsibilities: The Vice Provost for Information Technology serves as the MDC Chief Information Officer and provides the vision and leadership for evaluation of short- and long-range goals for all instructional and administrative technology needs of the College.
 The Division of Information Technology consists of Educational Technology, Computer Operations & Technical Services, Telecommunications, and Network & Internet Services.
 The Vice Provost for Information Technology has the authority to assign members from their division with emergency management roles and responsibilities in support of the CEMP and other emergency preparedness initiatives.
-The Vice Provost for Information Technology reports to the Provost for Operations.
+The Vice Provost for Information Technology is a statement of the CEMP and other emergency preparedness initiatives.
+The Vice Provost for Information Technology is a statement of the CEMP and other emergency preparedness initiatives.